gschier/simple-blog/README.md

   // Path to the root of your app
   rootDir: __dirname,

+  // Specify a URL that will dump all data
+  //   Leave out or set to FALSE to disable
+  dumpPath: '/dump',

   // Set amount of posts per page (defaults to 3)
   pageSize: 5,